 5. Manage Projects

-As an admin, you are likely involved in many projects of various size and complexity.
+As an administrative professional, you are likely involved in many projects of various size and complexity.
 To contribute in a more meaningful way, step up to lead projects where possible.
 There are few things more satisfying than taking a project from concept to completion.
 When you are managing a project, you oversee every step—it’s your job to work through the obstacles, make sure budgets are in check and deadlines met.
 It’s a lot of work and a lot of responsibility, but it’s also deeply rewarding.

 6. Mentor Other Admins

 One of the most powerful ways to feel your work is meaningful is to help others simply for the sake of it.
-By helping to develop another admin, you’re spreading your wealth of wisdom.
+By helping to develop another administrative professional, you’re spreading your wealth of wisdom.
 You’re lifting them up by sharing what you know based on your own experiences.
 Believe me, people don’t forget that kind of generosity and selflessness.
 When you take time to support your peers and then watch them grow as a result of it, you will feel a deep sense of fulfillment and purpose.

 7. Develop Deeply Meaningful Relationships

-As an admin, your job (at its core) is to support others to achieve their goals; that becomes more meaningful when you are truly invested in the success of the other person or people…when you care about them on a real level.
+As an administrative professional, your job (at its core) is to support others to achieve their goals; that becomes more meaningful when you are truly invested in the success of the other person or people…when you care about them on a real level.
 Focus on making your relationships with others meaningful and you’ll create a deeper connection to all aspects of your work.